jonahbenedicto/ant/README.md

-# Langton's Ant
+# ant
-Generates beautiful Langton's Ant simulations with multiple ants and outputs them as animated SVGs or GIFs.
+Generates Langton's Ant simulations from a GitHub user's contributions and outputs a screen capture as an animated SVG.

 ![Langton's Ant Animation](./demos/demo-random.svg)